According to the CDC, an estimated 805,000 people have a heart attack each year. 200,000 of those heart attacks are second-time heart attacks too.

 If you have loved ones you want to protect should you die, you should get the best life insurance after a heart attack.

-This doesn’t mean run out and get a policy the next day.
+This doesn’t mean running out and getting a policy the next day.
 You’ll pay the highest rates and have a lower chance of approval.

 What Policies are Good for Heart Attack Survivors?